adeze/vscode-canvas/docs/user_stories3.md

     nodes gets removed when i fisnish
     editing them , read the code and create posibles causes first and tell me

+    lets make the nodes respect the format of thetext, i mean sometimes i use a enter button and i still see the words next to another instead of one below the other, tell me if you undertood the bug